Tong-Chen/tong-chen.github.com/_posts/2013-08-27-tips-for-endote-usage.md

 2. The term list can be downloaded from https://www.library.uq.edu.au/faqs/endnote/medical_2010.txt.
 It would be much better if you use the third column as the first colum to get another copy.

-# **2.Endote reference double space**
+# **2.Endote reference double space, font, font size**

 In EndNote (not word), go up to Tools > Cite While You Write > Format Bibliography.
-From here, you can change the line spacing of the bibliography.
+From here, you can change the line spacing of the bibliography and font type, font size.

 Open Word and Endnote &#8211; then click on &#8220;Tools&#8221; &#8211; &#8220;Endnote 6&#8243; &#8211; &#8220;Format Bibliography&#8221; &#8211; &#8220;Layout&#8221; &#8211; &#8220;Line
 Spacing&#8221; and set to double space.